GWCustom/bfabric-web-apps/docs/index_py.md

 # Full-Featured Template - index.py

 This chapter provides a step-by-step breakdown of the **index.py** script.
 It explains key functions and their roles in setting up a **feature-rich B-Fabric web application**.
-Each function is linked to its respective detailed documentation.

 ---

 ## View the Demo

 Before diving into the details, you can preview a **live demo** of this template:

 [View the Demo](https://template-d12.bfabric.org/)